ibm-cloud-docs/app-configuration/ac-create-appconfig-instance.md

 1. Optionally, define **Access management tags** that are required to apply flexible access policies on specific resources.
 For example, `access:dev, proj:version-1`.

+1. If you have selected the Enterprise plan, then specify the **Service endpoints**.
+The following options are available:
+   - _Public network_ - The public network service endpoints are accessible from anywhere on the internet.
+   - _Private network_ - The private network service endpoints are accessible only within the {{site.data.keyword.cloud_notm}} backbone network.
+   - _Both Public & Private network_ - use of both public and private service endpoint network access.

 1. Accept the licensing agreements and terms by clicking the checkbox.

 1. Click **Create**.
 A new service instance is created and the {{site.data.keyword.appconfig_short}} console displayed.

    ![{{site.data.keyword.appconfig_short}} console](images/ac-console.png "{{site.data.keyword.appconfig_short}} console"){: caption="Figure 2. {{site.data.keyword.appconfig_short}} console" caption-side="bottom"}